Conformal field theory on the plane: Nonabelian affine symmetry

-This equation means that the differential equations obeyed by both sides are related by Sklyanin's separation of variables.
-Solutions of the KZ equations, which are called \textbf{\boldmath $\widehat{\mathfrak{sl}}_2$ conformal blocks} {sl2hat conformal blocks@$\widehat{\mathfrak{sl}}_2$ conformal block}, are therefore related to certain Virasoro $2N-2$-point conformal blocks.
-In the diagrammatic representation of conformal blocks as trees, the relevant Virasoro block is obtained from an $\widehat{\mathfrak{sl}}_2$ conformal block by adding a degenerate field near each node, and identifying the two fusion channels of that degenerate field with $\widehat{\mathfrak{sl}}_2$ fusion multiplicities:
+This equation means that the differential equations obeyed by both sides coincide.
+By definition, \textbf{\boldmath $\widehat{\mathfrak{sl}}_2$ conformal blocks} {conformal block!sl2@$\widehat{\mathfrak{sl}}_2$---} are elements of bases of solutions of the KZ equations: we can therefore define $N$-point $\widehat{\mathfrak{sl}}_2$ conformal blocks from Virasoro $(2N-2)$-point conformal blocks.
+In the diagrammatic representation of conformal blocks as trees, the relevant Virasoro block is obtained from an $\widehat{\mathfrak{sl}}_2$ conformal block by adding a degenerate field near each node, and identifying the two fusion channels of that degenerate field with $\widehat{\mathfrak{sl}}_2$ fusion multiplicities.
+For example, we can build a basis of $s$-channel four-point $\widehat{\mathfrak{sl}}_2$ conformal blocks, parametrized by an $s$-channel spin $j_s$ and two fusion multiplicities $\epsilon \in \{+,-\}$, as follows:

 The separation of variables $\mathcal{K}$ is in general an integral transformation, but in the case of the $\mu$-basis \eqref{mub} of isospin variables, we have

 and the variables on both sides of the relation are functions of one another.